MathJax: Features

 MathJax is downloaded as part of a web page, scans the page for mathematical markup, and typesets the mathematical information accordingly.
 Thus, MathJax requires no installation of software or extra fonts on the reader's system.
 This allows MathJax to run in any browser with JavaScript support, including mobile devices.

 MathJax can display math by using a combination of HTML and CSS or by using the browser's native MathML support, when available.
 The exact method MathJax uses to typeset math is determined by the capabilities of the user's browser, fonts available on the user's system, and configuration settings.
 MathJax v2.0-beta introduced SVG rendering.

 In the case of HTML and CSS typesetting, MathJax maximizes math display quality by using math fonts if available and by resorting to images for older browsers.
 For newer browsers that support web fonts, MathJax provides a comprehensive set of web fonts, which MathJax downloads as needed.
 If the browser does not support web fonts, MathJax checks whether valid fonts are available on the user's system.
 If this does not work, MathJax provides images of any symbols needed.
 MathJax can be configured to enable or disable web fonts, local fonts, and image fonts.

 MathJax uses the STIX fonts for including mathematics in web pages.
 Installing the fonts on the local computer improves MathJax’s typesetting speed.

 MathJax can display mathematical notation written in LaTeX or MathML markup.
 Because MathJax is meant only for math display, whereas LaTeX is a document layout language, MathJax only supports the subset of LaTeX used to describe mathematical notation.

-MathJax also supports math accessibility by exposing MathML through its API to assistive technology software, as well as the basic WAI-ARIA "role" and older "altext" attributes.
+MathJax also supports math accessibility by exposing MathML through its API to assistive technology software, as well as the basic WAI-ARIA "role" and older alt attributes.

 The MathJax architecture is designed to support the addition of input languages and display methods in the future via dynamically loaded modules.
 MathJax also includes a JavaScript API for enumerating and interacting with math instances in a page.